Matthewalvarado25/configure-ad/README.md

 - Navigate to Client-1 VM -> Network Settings -> click on "Network Interface / IP configuration" box
 - On the left side of window, click on "DNS servers"
 - Under "DNS servers", select the "Custom" option and paste the DC-1 private IP address
+- Click "Save"
+- Find your way to "Virtual Machines" in Azure
+- Select "Client-1"
+- Click "Restart", (we are restarting the VM to make sure the changes have been processed).
 <p>

 ![image](https://github.com/user-attachments/assets/83331ce5-bf85-4d53-8fd8-dd02f00808c2)

-- Click "Save"
-- Navigate to "Virtual Machines" in Azure
-- Select "Client-1" box
-- Click "Restart", (we are restarting the VM to make sure the changes have been processed).

 </p>
 <br />